gabrieleandro/tsl-wall-app-compose/README.md

 ```

 ## Environment variables
-Create a .env file with
+Copy our .env.example file (included in this repo) or create a .env file with

 ```env
 DEBUG=